mmussmann/web-design-system/docs/Component documentation/Cards/category-cards.md

 ### Category Cards Default Small
 Below is a example of the Milestone Small Themed Category Card.
-- The small cards have preset width based on bootstrap columns "col-md-3" and "msds-category-card--small" as an extra class at the same level as "msds-category-card".
+- The small cards have preset width based on bootstrap columns <code>"col-md-3"</code> and <code>"msds-category-card--small"</code> as an extra class at the same level as <code>"msds-category-card"</code>.
 - The alternative has no body, to achieve this you can remove the body from the card.

 <div class="element-preview">